dcchambers/dcchambers.github.io/_posts/2018-04-03-why-markdown.md

 complex items to your Markdown document!

 For example, I've selected [kramdown](https://kramdown.gettalong.org/index.html) as the Markdown "version" in this document.
-(Kramdown is actually a Markdown "version" but rather a Ruby library for parsing and converting a superset of Markdown, but that's pedantic. :wink: Kramdown, along with many other Markdown varients, support LaTeX-like typesetting.
+(Kramdown isn't actually a Markdown "version" but rather a Ruby library for parsing and converting a superset of Markdown, but that's pedantic. :wink:) Kramdown, along with many other Markdown varients, support LaTeX-like typesetting.
 Take a look at [this excellent post](http://www.gastonsanchez.com/visually-enforced/opinion/2014/02/16/Mathjax-with-jekyll/) for how to use LaTeX within Markdown via the [MathJax](https://www.mathjax.org/)